 L5, refers to the 5th Lagrange point of the Sun-Earth gravitational system.
 A Lagrange point is a point in space where the gravitational pull of two objects cancel out (in this case the Sun and Earth), resulting in gravitational equilibrium.
 Any spacecraft positioned at a Lagrange point would experience a stable orbit and remain in the same place relative to the Earth and Sun.

-|Currently the NOAA DSCOVR and NASA SOHO at the L1 point provide observations for space weather forecasting, The L5 point is 149,000,000 km from both the Earth and Sun, trailing behind the Earth in its orbit.
+|Currently the NOAA DSCOVR and NASA SOHO at the L1 point provide observations for space weather forecasting.
+The L5 point is 149,000,000 km from both the Earth and Sun, trailing behind the Earth in its orbit.
 A spacecraft here would provide a unique perspective on the Sun-Earth system.|

-Why is an L5 mission important?
+Why is the Vigil mission important?

 CMEs are large bursts of plasma from the surface of the sun and can reach the Earth in 18-96 hours, depending on its speed and direction.
 Given the right conditions, a geomagnetic storm associated with CME arrival can disrupt national power grids and global satellite and navigation networks.